haliliceylan/nanopore-tools/DeepSelectNet/README.md

 ### GPU acceleration

 This Docker container is able to use GPU acceleration by NVIDIA GPUs.
 To enable this, you need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-You can test whether

 If you want to run `DeepSelectNet` on CPU, this is possible by removing the `--gpus all` flag from the alias command.